 It also boasts the most charmingly ugly cast of cartoon characters ever to grace the screen; a collectively weird bunch in the best possible way.
 Much of the charm of these characters is down to Rango‘s impeccable voice cast, all of whom bring their A-game.

 Depp leads the way, turning in one of his best performances since he and Verbinski first teamed up to create Jack Sparrow.
 He’s well supported by Fisher, hitting just the right balance between tough and tender as Beans, Ned Beatty at his oily best as the town’s mayor Tortoise John, and Nighy, who’s suitably terrifying as Rattlesnake Jake.

 These characters and their world are brought to life with breathtaking skill by the digital artists at ILM, working on their first full-length CGI film ever.
 That the legendary effects house knocks it out of the park will come as no surprise, and between the detailed textures that adorn the characters and the environments, the subtle performances and inventive action sequences, it’s not hard to see why Rango was rewarded with the 2011 Academy Award for Best Animated Feature.

-This comes to a head with the appearance fairly late in the game by the Spirit of the West – who bears a striking resemble to a certain action star turned Oscar-winning director, and proceeds to break down narrative theory for Rango – in powerful bit of meta commentary that’s all the more amazing because it’s in an all-ages feature.
+This comes to a head with the appearance fairly late in the game by the Spirit of the West – who bears a striking resemblance to a certain action star turned Oscar-winning director, and proceeds to break down narrative theory for Rango – in a powerful bit of meta-commentary that’s all the more amazing because it’s in an all-ages feature.

 Rango is proof positive that there’s still plenty of creativity in Hollywood, provided studios are prepared to back the vision of filmmakers keen to wander off the beaten track.
-Thanks to its clever script, excellent voice acting and eye-popping visuals, the film is likely to enthral audiences of all ages – even if it wasn’t aimed entirely at them in the first place.
+Thanks to its clever script, excellent voice acting, and eye-popping visuals, the film is likely to enthrall audiences of all ages – even if it wasn’t aimed entirely at them in the first place.